wozo/Leaflet-Maps-Marker/readme.txt

 * CHANGED: updated French translation thanks to Vincèn Pujol, [http://www.skivr.com](http://www.skivr.com)
 * CHANGED: updated Italian translation thanks to [Luca Barbetti](http://twitter.com/okibone)
 * BUGFIX: TinyMCE button error on certain installations (function redeclaration)
+* BUGFIX: list of markers below layer maps was not as wide as the map on some templates

 = v2.2 - 24.03.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.2)